potassco/clorm/docs/clorm/predicate.rst

 ==================

 The heart of an ORM is defining the mapping between the predicates and Python objects.
-In ClORM this is acheived by sub-classing the ``Predicate`` class and specifying fields that map to the ASP predicate parameters.
+In Clorm this is acheived by sub-classing the ``Predicate`` class and specifying fields that map to the ASP predicate parameters.

 The Basics